 Check the Method Workshops

 Check The Method offers rigorous instruction in some of the most vital issues facing young people today.
-A combination of Ted talk, writing workshop, town hall meeting and poetry reading this annual fall event creates community and build relationships for students from all over the metroplex.
-Hosted by longtime partner Parker University this event brings some of Americas most prominent poets and activist to workshop and perform with our students in personal settings.
+A combination of Ted talk, writing workshop, town hall meeting, and poetry reading, this annual Fall event creates community and builds relationships for students from all over the metroplex.
+Hosted by longtime partners this event brings some of Americas most prominent poets and activist to workshop and perform with our students in personal settings.

 Flash Mobs of Poetry

 Our annual Martin Luther King Junior Day event-- Teams of students erupt around the metroplex in flash mobs of poetry.
 Art becomes activism as students address issues such as hunger, domestic violence and violence against women through poetry.
 All while raising awareness for some of our areas most trusted nonprofit and community service organizations.

 Giselle B Robinson was born in St. Thomas, Virgin Islands & was brought to Texas by way of New Jersey in the early 2000s.
 Robinson became a pillar in the Southwest poetry scene, recognized by her St. Thomas accent & raw poetry.
 Giselle’s voice and her words, her stories and her style, reflected the deeply ingrained West Indian values and traditions she was raised with.
 She was warm and smooth, deep and as vibrant as the Caribbean Sea.
 She was on several local slam teams multiple times, performing nationally & at national competitions.